tomasznazarenko/tomasznazarenko.github.io/_posts/2019-05-24-Improve-build-times-in-Swift-with-Xcode.md

 * Don't use `+` to concatenate a strings.
 * Precompute.
 Never do computations directly from the if-else conditions.

 * Dependencies within a module are per-file.
 Dependencies across targets are for the entire target.
+Dependencies determine what areas of code the system builds.
 * Incremental Builds are file-based.
 Unrelated changes outside function bodies can still result in rebuilding.
 If you change the function bodies then other files won't be recompiled, as changes in function bodies do not affect the file's **interface**.
 * Limit your objective-C/Swift **interface**.
 Keep your generated header minimal.
 User `private` when possible:
     * Make `IBOutlet private` and `IBAction private`.